k8snetworkplumbingwg/accelerated-bridge-cni/README.md

 ## Usage
-Accelerated Bridge CNI networks are commonly configured using Multus and Accelerated Bridge Device Plugin using Network Attachment Definitions.
+Accelerated Bridge CNI networks are commonly configured using Multus and SR-IOV Device Plugin using Network Attachment Definitions.
 More information about configuring Kubernetes networks using this pattern can be found in the [Multus configuration reference document.](https://intel.github.io/multus-cni/doc/configuration.html)

 A Network Attachment Definition for Accelerated Bridge CNI takes the form: